grantmiiller/gotcha/README.md

 ## Get Started
 First, make sure you have Docker installed on your machine.

 Then, in the repo's root directory run `./bin/run.sh`.
-This will pull the latest version of the Dokcer image and run it.
+This will pull the latest version of the Docker image and run it.

 Finally, go to `http://localhost:4000` and walk through the exercises.